- Find a Trail

 The Fred Meijer Berry Junction Trail is situated between two natural treasures: Lake Michigan to the west and the Manistee National Forest to the east.
 The pathway, built on an inactive section of the Chicago and West Michigan Railroad, provides an important connection between the communities of Muskegon, Fruitland, Dalton and Whitehall.

 Midway along, just north of Riley-Thompson Road, the sights and sounds will become quite different than the rest of the trail.
 Here, the Shivering Timbers roller coaster, one of many rides at Michigan's Adventure, the largest amusement park in the state, towers over the trail, so you might hear the rumble of the high-speed cars on its wooden tracks and the screaming of thrill-seekers for a short while.
 The rest of the trail will take you through peaceful forests and occasional meadows.
+The trail connects to the Muskegon Lakeshore Trail at its southern end.

 To reach the southern trailhead from the south, take US 31 northbound, exiting left to North Muskegon (Exit 116).
 Keep right on State Route 120 north for 1.4 miles.
 Continue straight on Whitehall Road for 3.3 miles to McMillan Road.
 Turn right on McMillan Road and continue 0.3 miles to parking and the trailhead.